 However, as we move forward in this article, I will show you a few techniques you could implement if you wish to keep both species in one aquarium.
 That includes a useful DIY aquarium divider, followed by a step-by-step, detailed video.

 Can Clownfish Live With Seahorses?

 This isn’t the sort of question you could have asked several years ago.
 For the longest time, aquarists avoided seahorses because they were famously difficult to keep in an aquarium.
-Most people that succeeded in netting seahorses in the wild couldn’t keep them alive for more than a few months.
+Most people who succeeded in netting seahorses in the wild couldn’t keep them alive for more than a few months.